 If your baby is refusing purees and spoon-feeding, or stuck on baby food pouches, he may be bored with food.

-Teething is a common culprit when your baby won’t eat.
+Teething is a common culprit for a baby not eating.
 His mouth hurts.
-But there are other reasons for pain that may be contributing to why your baby’s refusing to eat.
+But there are other reasons for pain that may be contributing to why your baby won’t eat.

 An illness involving a sore throat or ear pain may cause short-term food refusal.